ArctosDB/documentation-wiki/_documentation/media.markdown

 -   <http://some.server.somewhere/some/path/information/folders/whatever/My_Fieldnotes_2.jpg>

-Download the Media Bulkloader template and fill in the blanks, or use the “pull from server” option to build a Media bulkloader template using information embedded in URIs.
+Download the Media Bulkloader template and fill in the blanks, or use the "pull from server" option to build a Media bulkloader template using information embedded in URIs.
 (This requires some knowledge of Regular Expressions.)